mteutelink/midea-msmarthome-ac-euosk105/README.md

 Various actions have been implemented using the Command design pattern (`Get/SetState`, `GetCapabilities``, ListAppliances` and `ListHomeGroups`).
 In this example we retrieve the state from a device (`GetStateCommand`) and re-use that state object to adjust the device (`SetStateCommand`).
 The `GetStateResponse` and the `SetStateCommand` are subclasses of the `DeviceState` class.

 Authentication is done by `device.authenticate(...)`.
 It accepts a `LANSecurityContext` object with the TOKEN and the KEY from the device.
 This can be retrieved by `driver.retrieveTokenAndKeyFromCloud`.
-It accepts a CloudSecurityContext` with a MSmartHome account email address and its password.
 It returns a LANSecurityContext with the TOKEN and KEY of the airconditioning appliance (necessary for the v3 communication protocol).
 Each device needs to be authenticated individually.

+NOTE: Midea has shut down the MSmartHome token API service; therefore when retrieving a token the library always uses NetHome Plus.
+It uses the defaulkt account and password if using MSmartHome for other commands.

 Under the hood a user will be logged in into the MSmartHome Cloud and then locally to the device.
 Re-authentication into the cloud is not necessary for each device, which is handled in the authenticate method (uses the expired date of the cloud accesstoken to check whether a re-authenticate is necessary).
 The connection to the local device is using sockets and the timeout after 30 seconds, which then requires a re-authenticate locally (not cloud) which is handled under the hood.